 But there were issues along the way.
 When the Xbox One wireless adapter was announced, it was only for Windows 10 enabled PCs.
 There would be no drivers for Windows 7 or 8/8.1 users, so if they wanted to use the device, they were pretty much screwed if they were against upgrading to Windows 10.
 While I was already planning on upgrading to Windows 10, I still felt that was a really bad move on Microsoft’s part.
 If you’re supposedly working to gain the trust of PC gaming community like they said they were, then forcing them to a new OS isn’t a good start.
 There is a silver-lining, as the company finally announced not too long ago that there will be Windows 7 and 8/8.1 support after all.
 At the time of this review, the drivers are ready, you just have to download them.

-Speaking about drivers, this is the second issue with the adapter.
+Speaking of drivers, this is the second issue with the adapter.
 When Microsoft first rolled out the drivers for the device, there were tons of issues that users reported, including myself.
 Random disconnects, cases with the device caused the OS to BSOD (Blue Screen of Death) and more importantly, it would nuke Xbox One controllers to the point where if you didn’t have an Xbox One to re-sync the controller, you were pretty much out of luck.
 There have been several updates since then and the issues appear to be fixed, as I can report that I haven’t suffered any more issues and looking over several major gaming forums, it seems that others can back up that statement.
 And when it works, it works well.
 There’s a tiny bit of latency when using the adapter, but that’s the trade-off when using wireless via a wired connection, but it’s not something that many people are going to notice when using it.
 Though it has to make you wonder just what kind of Q&A went into the final production of the adapter.